kubewarden/docs/src/writing-policies/index.md

   * Read value of environment variables [**optional**]

-This is a really limited set of requirements, however, due to the early nature of WebAssembly, not all the programming languages are able to satisfy them.
+This is a really limited set of requirements, however, due to the early nature of WebAssembly and the WASI interface, not all the programming languages are able to satisfy them.
 The next sections will cover the maturity level of some programming languages.

-# FAQ
+## FAQ

-## Why Policies aren't implemented as libraries?
+### Why Policies aren't implemented as libraries?

 It's possible to write Wasm modules that expose functions, and later invoked these functions from a Wasm runtime.